alpine-docker/k8s/README.md

 Mostly it is used during CI/CD (continuous integration and continuous delivery) or as part of an automated build/deployment

+# Latest vesion

+You should check in file [.travis.yml], it lists the image tags.

 # Involve with developing and testing

 If you want to build these images by yourself, please follow below commands.